PrimeFlex/Weather_Report/README.md

-# 🌩️ --- PrimeFlex Weather Report ---
+# 🌩️ --- Local Weather Event Report ---

-A smart backend module that helps validate insurance claims by cross-referencing **real-time weather data** (via OpenWeatherMap) with **official NOAA storm reports**.
-Designed for use by adjusters, policyholders, or carriers to justify or contest storm-related property claims.
+A lightweight backend service that aggregates public weather and storm event data for a given location and date.

+This project demonstrates backend system design, API integration, environment variable management, and deployment practices.
 ---

 ## 📌 Use Case